(last updated on 23 June 2015)

 January 2016: 1635: A Parcel of Rogues, with Andrew Dennis.
 This is the long-delayed sequel to 1634: The Baltic War, which follows the adventures of Julie Sims, Alex Mackay, Oliver Cromwell and others after their escape from the Tower of London.

-No date yet, but sometime in mid-2016: 1636: The Ottoman Onslaught.
+January 2017: 1636: The Ottoman Onslaught.
 This is my next solo novel in the 1632 series, which will be the direct sequel to both 1636: The Saxon Uprising as well as my short novel in Ring of Fire III, “Four Days on the Danube

 The Alexander Inheritance, with Paula Goodlett and Gorg Huff.
 This novel begins a new Assiti Shard story line which, like Time Spike, is connected to the 1632 series but not part of it.
 In this story line, an Assiti Shard transposes a modern cruise liner into the Mediterranean just after the death of Alexander the Great.